spyroot/tcactl/README.md

 ## Table of content

-Tool provider.
+tcactl tool provider.

 * Ability to retrieve any object from Telco Cloud Automation (in short TCA) via regular tcactl get semantics.

-* Each object cloud provider, cnf, vnf etc can described via yaml, json or tabular format.
+* Each retrieved object cloud provider, cnf, vnf etc can serialize via yaml, json or tabular format.

-* Ability on connect, delete or update existing cloud registration.
+* Ability connect, delete or update existing cloud registration.

+* Ability to create, delete, or update cluster templates.

-* Ability to create cluster templates and create tenant cluster.
+* Ability to create tenant management and workload cluster.

 * Ability onboard and manage VNF and CNF.